Quynh-Nguyen/ec2-lemp-ansible/README.md

 Here are some ideas for ways that these playbooks could be extended:

-- Parameterize the WordPress deployment to handle multi-site configurations.
+- Parameterize to handle multi-site configurations.
 - Separate the components (PHP-FPM, MySQL, Nginx) onto separate hosts and handle the configuration appropriately.
 - Handle WordPress upgrades automatically.